 2+ It can be hard to find a keynote speaker who is different, but not weird.
 It’s even more difficult to be that speaker.
-When I deliver sales coaching, I always advise clients to find ways to differentiate from the competition.
-This is even more important in the speaking business, where seemingly everyone with a […]
+When I deliver speaker or sales coaching, I always advise clients to find ways to differentiate from the competition.
+Tweet This This is even more important in the speaking business, where […]

 It’s hard to believe that we are celebrating the 50th anniversary of Martin Luther King’s famous I Have a Dream speech.
 Or are we?

 Contrary to popular belief, variations of King’s I Have a Dream speech were delivered many times before and after the “official” date of of August 28, 1963.
 In fact, King had been using the dream concept in speeches since 1960.